 How can you use the INDIRECT function to calculate the total sales of any combination of consecutively numbered products, such as Product 1 through Product 4, Product 3 through Product 5, and so on?

-Usually, we will use formula “=SUM(D6:D9)” to compute total sale of Product 1 through Product 4 in East and “=Sum(D8:D10)” to compute total sale of Product 1 through Product 4 in East.
+Usually, we will use the formula “=SUM(D6:D9)” to compute the total sale of Product 1 through Product 4 in East and “=Sum(D8:D10)” to compute the total sale of Product 1 through Product 4 in East.

-Luckily, we have another approach with INDIRECT function.
+Luckily, we have another approach with the INDIRECT function.